 Each area of the EYFS curriculum has an Early Learning Goal, which is the standard that a child is expected to achieve by the end of their reception year.
 The ELG (Early Learning Goals) covers all of the 7 areas of learning as specified in the Early Years Foundation Stage Curriculum.

-The following link to the teaching and learning of Geography in our EYFS:
+The following link to the teaching and learning of GeogELG 13: Understanding of the World: People and Communities

 ELG: Understanding of the World: People and Communities

 Children at the expected level of development will: